tildearrow/furnace/doc/4-instrument/fm-opn.md

 - **Panning**: toggles output on left and right channels.
 - **Pitch**: fine pitch.
   - **Relative**: when enabled, pitch changes are relative to the current pitch.
 - **Phase Reset**: Restarts all operators and resets the waveform to its start.
-Effectively the same as a `0Cxx` retrigger.

 # links